-- Provide staff with a framework to promote and safeguard the wellbeing of children and young people and ensure that they understand and meet their statutory responsibilities; - Ensure consistent good practice across the school.
+- Provide staff with a framework to promote and safeguard the wellbeing of children and young people and ensure that all staff understand and meet their statutory responsibilities; - Ensure consistent good practice across the school.

-The governing body expects that all staff will know and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff must, as a minimum, have read and understand Part One of KCSiE.
-Governors will ensure that they have read and understand Parts One and Two of KCSiE.
-The governing body will ensure that those staff who do not work directly with children will read either Part One or Annex A of KCSiE1.
+The governing body expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
+Staff must, as a minimum, have read and understand Part One of KCSiE and Annex B. Governors will ensure that they have read and understand Parts One and Two of KCSiE.
+The governing body will ensure that those staff who do not work directly with children will read either Part One or Annex A of KCSiE1, together with Annex B.

 The governing body will ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.
+The governing body will ensure that all governors receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated